LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: 1 November 2023
 * Issue 48828: Don't show sample insights panel while editing in the grid
   -  add `onEditToggle` optional prop for `SampleTabbedGridPanel`

+### version 2.390.4
+*Released*: 10 November 2023
+* Fix for reportId url param check in locationHasQueryParamSettings

+### version 2.390.3
+*Released*: 9 November 2023
+* Issue 49074: We support move operations for assays as well as delete, but don't need to check references for move
+* Issue 49077: Remove tool tip indicating assay designs cannot be renamed.

 ### version 2.390.2
 *Released*: 6 November 2023